ibm-cloud-docs/BlockStorage/replication.md

 3. Look in the **Snapshot** frame under **Schedule** to determine which Daily schedule you're using for replication.
 Change the schedule that you want.
 4. Click **Save**.

-## Deleting an existing replica block volume in the UI
+## Deleting an existing replica block volume in the console
 {: #cancelreplicaUI}
 {: ui}